On holiday on the bay ?

-Plan a day to visit Bordeaux, a UNESCO World Heritage-listed city.
-Less than an hour by train or car from the Bassin d’Arcachon, Bordeaux is the must-see in the region.
-Discover the capital of Girondine !
+Plan a day to visit Bordeaux, a city listed as World Heritage by UNESCO.
+Less than an hour by train, Bordeaux is a must-see in the region.
+Discover the Gironde capital!

-In the morning, from the opening, visit la Cité du Vin.
-At the top, you will enjoy an incredible panorama on the Garonne and you can even enjoy a glass of wine, at the end of the visit !
+In the morning, upon opening, visit the Cité du Vin.
+At the top, you will enjoy an incredible panorama of the Garonne and you can even taste a glass of wine at the end of the visit!

-From the great wines of Bordeaux to wines from all over the world, the museum offers a fun and sensory journey !
+From great Bordeaux vintages to wines from all over the world, the museum offers a fun and sensory journey!

-After the Cité du Vin, the tram will take you to the Quartier Saint-Pierre.
-Its historic cobbled streets invite you to stroll and take a café on the terrace, accompanied by a fluted, Bordeaux speciality !
+After the Cité du Vin, the tram will take you to Quartier Saint-Pierre.
+Its historic cobbled streets invite you to stroll and have a coffee on the terrace, accompanied by a cannelé, a Bordeaux specialty!

 Place for lunch, in the Fernand Lafargue district.
-This trendy area is home to small «hipster» restaurants, where you can eat very well!
+This trendy neighborhood is home to small “hipster” restaurants, where you eat very well!
 Not far from here, you will find the Grosse Cloche, a true Bordeaux emblem.

 Cool off at the Water Mirror

-From Place de la Bourse, walk up Rue Saint-Rémi (known for its many restaurants), and you are in the longest shopping street in Europe: Rue Sainte-Catherine.
+From Place de la Bourse, walk up rue Saint-Rémi (known for its many restaurants), and you are in the longest commercial street in Europe: rue Sainte-Catherine.
 Before the shopping spree, the Grand Théâtre at the top of the street arouses curiosity.
-This magnificent monument recalls ancient buildings by its exterior architecture.
+This magnificent monument recalls the ancient buildings by its exterior architecture.

-A few minutes away, the Place des Quinconces often hosts events: fairground, flea market, circus… On this largest square in Europe, don’t miss the monument to the Girondins and its fountain, north of the square!
+A few minutes away, the Place des Quinconces, often hosts events: funfair, flea market, circus … On this largest square in Europe, don’t miss the monument to the Girondins and its fountain, to the north of the square!

-From big stores to small shops, Rue Sainte-Catherine is a shopping paradise!
-The new shopping center Promenade Sainte-Catherine, allows you to walk, shop and fall for a snack.
+From large brands to small shops, Rue Sainte-Catherine is a shopper’s paradise!
+The new Promenade Sainte-Catherine shopping center allows you to stroll, shop and indulge in a snack near the fountain.

 Marvel at Bordeaux at night

-At night, cross the Pont de Pierre, the oldest in the city of Bordeaux.
+At nightfall, cross the Pont de Pierre, the oldest in the city of Bordeaux.
 From the left bank, the view is magnificent.
-You can admire the lights of Bordeaux, the illuminated quays and the Place de la Bourse in all its splendour.
-On this bank of the river, very good restaurants face directly on the Garonne.
+You can admire the lights of Bordeaux, the illuminated docks and the Place de la Bourse in all its splendor.
+On this bank of the river, very good restaurants overlook the Garonne.
 You can dine with a view of the right bank, a beautiful evening in perspective !

-When you arrive in Bordeaux, if you can, park your car in one of the many car parks to avoid traffic jams and parking fees.
+- When you arrive in Bordeaux, if you can, park your car in one of the many park-and-rides to avoid traffic jams and parking fees.
 Especially since Bordeaux is a city very well served by trams.

-- An air of Bordeaux, a website with lots of ideas for outings and walks in the city.
+- Un air de Bordeaux, a website with lots of ideas for outings and walks in the city.

-- If you want to discover the surroundings of Bordeaux and its vineyards, Saint-Émilion is a small medieval village very friendly to visit.
+- If you want to discover the surroundings of Bordeaux and its vineyards, Saint-Émilion is a very nice little medieval village to visit.

-- For a tasting tour in the Bordeaux vineyards, you will find what you need on the site bordeauxwinetrip.fr.
+- For a tasting tour in the Bordeaux vineyards, you will find what you need on the bordeauxwinetrip.fr website.